brooklynrail/brooklynrail-platform/content/events/2020/07/carrie-moyer-and-sheila-pepe-with-yasi-alipour.md

 ---
 title: Carrie Moyer and Sheila Pepe with Yasi Alipour
-summary: Painters Carie Moyer and Sheila Pepe will discuss their work and process with artist and Rail contributor, Yasi Alipour.
+summary: Artists Carie Moyer and Sheila Pepe will discuss their work and process with artist and Rail contributor, Yasi Alipour.
 We'll conclude with a poetry reading from Biswamit Dwibedy.
 people:
   - person: carrie-moyer
   - person: sheila-pepe